LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Background

 A holographic quantum code is built typically from either one or several \emph{seed codes}, as shown in \cref{fig:hqecc_types}.
-As hyperbolic tessellations allow for many different orientations and polygonal embedments in the bulk according to the famous \emph{Schl\"{a}fli symbol formula} $\frac{1}{p} + \frac{1}{q} < \frac{1}{2}$, infinitely many variations of holographic quantum codes are possible to construct \cite{heterogeneous_holo_qrm,ratcliffe1994foundations}.
-However, only \emph{homogeneous} \cite{harris_css_hqec,preskill_happy_code,farrelly_tn_codes,steinberg2024far} (that is, those holographic codes constructed from uniform hyperbolic tessellations with only one polygon featured, as shown in \cref{fig:hqecc_types}(a)) and simple \emph{heterogeneous} (with only alternating layers of two seed codes, as in \cref{fig:hqecc_types}(b)) holographic codes \cite{heterogeneous_holo_qrm} have so far been constructed.
-Growing a holographic code layerwise is done in two distinct methods, as shown in \cref{fig:inflation_rules}: either using (a) \emph{edge inflation}, in which every edge is surrounded by vertices in the forthcoming layers of the tensor network, or (b) \emph{vertex inflation}, in which each vertex is surrounded by edges in each subsequent layer.
-In the tensor-network scheme, the concatenation is apparent since subsequent layers must contract indices of the previous layer in order to adhere to the stringent constraints of a hyperbolic tessellation.
-A diagrammatic representation of these two methods can be seen in \cref{fig:inflation_rules}.
-More details on this topic and in general on holographic codes can be found in \cite{jahn_topical}.
+As hyperbolic tessellations allow for many different orientations and polygonal embeddings in the bulk subject to the constraint $\frac{1}{p} + \frac{1}{q} < \frac{1}{2}$, infinitely many variations of holographic quantum codes are possible to construct~\cite{heterogeneous_holo_qrm,ratcliffe1994foundations}.
+However, only \emph{homogeneous}~\cite{harris_css_hqec,preskill_happy_code,farrelly_tn_codes,steinberg2024far} (that is, those holographic codes constructed from uniform hyperbolic tessellations with only one polygon featured, as shown in \cref{fig:hqecc_types}(a)) and simple \emph{heterogeneous} (with only alternating layers of two seed codes, as in \cref{fig:hqecc_types}(b)) holographic codes~\cite{heterogeneous_holo_qrm} have so far been constructed.
+Growing a holographic code layerwise is done in two distinct methods, as shown in \cref{fig:inflation_rules}: either using (a) \emph{edge inflation}, in which every inflation step adds the polygons adjacent to the edges of the previous boundary, or (b) \emph{vertex inflation}, in which each inflation step adds the polygons adjacent to the boundary vertices, resulting in a connected ring of polygons to be added.
+In the tensor-network scheme, subsequent layers must contract indices of the previous layer in order to adhere to the stringent constraints of a hyperbolic tessellation.
+More details on this topic and the motivation behind holographic codes can be found in~\cite{jahn_topical}.